Today we will discuss carbon monoxide detector mounting height in the home and everything related to carbon monoxide placement for home safety.

 - 150-200 ppm – Prolonged exposure at these levels often leads to disorientation and unconsciousness and can also lead to death.

-You can read more on carbon monoxide levels and risk more by downloading this chart.
+Downloading this chart, you can read more on carbon monoxide levels and risk more.

 Wrapping UP: Placement of carbon monoxide detectors

 We recommend choosing carbon monoxide detectors that have the most accurate detection technology.
 Carbon monoxide poisoning is the leading cause of death from accidental poisoning in America (Centers for Disease Control).